ToyKeeper/fuckometer/README.md

 Each factor is expected to periodically write a few values:

 * **factors/my_factor/fucks**: On a scale of 0 to 100, how fucked are things
   right now for this particular conduit?
-Can exceed 100 or go below 0, but is recommended to stay approximately in the 0 to 100 range.
+(Can exceed 100 or go below 0, but is recommended to stay approximately in the 0 to 100 range.)
-* **factors/my_factor/text**: Human-formatted text summary of this factor's data, suitable for display on the LCD.
+* **factors/my_factor/text**: Human-formatted text summary of this factor's data, suitable for display on a LCD.
 If there are multiple lines of text, one line will be chosen at random.
 * **factors/my_factor/raw**: Optional.
 This factor's current value in the factor's internal format.
 Can be whatever.

 ## Factors

-The [factors](factors/) directory contains several working examples that I use.
-Since each person uses different tools, these are intended to help you write your own.
+The [factors](factors/) directory contains several conduits that I use.
+Since each person uses different tools, these are intended as examples to help you write your own.

 Here's what I have so far: